limine-bootloader/limine/README.md

 ### Prerequisites

+### Building with Nix

+This repository provides [Nix](https://nixos.org/)-based tooling for a convenient development environment and building Limine using Nix.

+To use the regular build flow using a toolchain obtained by Nix, simply run `$ nix develop` to open a Nix shell.
+To build Limine completely in Nix using the latest sources, you can run:

+- `$ nix build .#\limine` (build with clang and `--enable-all`)

+Limine is not yet in `nixpkgs`.

+### Regular build

 In order to build Limine, the following programs have to be installed: common UNIX tools (also known as `coreutils`),
 `GNU make`, `grep`, `sed`, `find`, `awk`, `gzip`, `nasm`, `mtools`